Explicit Universal Bounds for Cumulants via Moments: Introduction

 \emph{Analytic methods} leverage the properties of a random variable's generating function.
 For instance, assuming the moment generating function is analytic in a strip around the origin allows for Cauchy-type integral estimates.
 This approach leads to sharp factorial bounds, often referred to as Statulevi\v{c}ius-type conditions \cite{statulevivcius1966large, doring2022method}.
 However, these techniques are inapplicable to heavy-tailed distributions where the generating function diverges or is not analytic.

 \emph{Structural methods} exploit specific properties of the underlying model, such as the dependence graph in graphical models, mixing coefficients in time series, or chaos decompositions for functionals of Gaussian processes.
+In a complementary direction, Utev \cite{utev1989cumulants} used cumulant estimates to derive moment inequalities for sums of weakly dependent random variables under mixing and related dependence assumptions.
 While powerful, these approaches require structural assumptions (e.g., specific decay of correlations) that may not hold in general settings or can be difficult to verify.

 \emph{Moment-based bounds}, in contrast, rely solely on the finiteness of moments and are therefore universally applicable.
 However, they are historically plagued by coarseness.
-While best-possible constants have been achieved for Rosenthal-type inequalities concerning the moments of sums and martingales \cite{pinelis1994optimum, pinelis2015rosenthal} and for sharp tail and moment bounds for sums \cite{pinelis2007asymmetric,pinelis2014bennett}, similar explicit sharpness has been lacking for the cumulants of individual variables, while bounds of the form $\abs{\kappa_n(X)} \le C_n \E{\abs{X-\E{X}}^n}$ are known, but their utility is limited by the superexponential growth of the coefficient, typically on the order of $C_n \approx n^n$ \cite{ProkhorovRozanov1969_en, dubkov1976properties, pinelis2020bounds, jones2023bound}.
+While best-possible constants have been achieved for Rosenthal-type moment inequalities and sharp tail bounds for sums and martingales \cite{pinelis1994optimum, pinelis2015rosenthal, pinelis2007asymmetric}, similar explicit sharpness has been lacking for the cumulants of individual variables.
+However, exact cumulant analysis remains a powerful tool for establishing non-conventional limit theorems, as seen in recent work on integer partitions\cite{stoyanov2020nonconventional}.
+While bounds of the form $\abs{\kappa_n(X)} \le C_n \E{\abs{X-\E{X}}^n}$ are known, their utility is limited by the superexponential growth of the coefficient, typically on the order of $C_n \approx n^n$ \cite{ProkhorovRozanov1969_en, dubkov1976properties, pinelis2020bounds, jones2023bound}.
 This rapid growth renders them loose and often vacuous for large $n$.

 \paragraph{Our Contribution.} In this work, we present a unified framework that bridges the gap between the universality of moment-based bounds and the sharpness of analytic estimates.
 We establish explicit, distribution-free inequalities for the $n$-th cumulant controlled solely by the $n$-th absolute moment, yet we achieve a factorial growth rate $C_n \sim (n-1)!$ rather than the superexponential $n^n$.